A Farmers’ Market Favorite

 - In a small bowl, mix together the whole eggs, egg yolk, vanilla extract, and 1 tsp of red food color.
 Pour this egg mixture to your mixing bowl and mix on low speed until it comes together as a dough and the mixture is pulling away from the sides of the bowl.100g eggs (weight is without shell)1 egg yolk from a large egg (about 17g)1 tsp pure vanilla extract1-2 tsp red food color (gel based, preferably)

-- Roll the dough into 100g rough ball size , place in an airtight container, and freeze them for at least 4 hours, preferably overnight.
-If you don't have a scale, simply divide the dough into 12 equal portions.
+- Portion the dough into 100g pieces and shape each one into a thick puck, about 1 inch (2.5 cm) tall.
+This helps the cookies bake up thick with crisp edges and a soft, gooey center.
+Place the dough pucks in an airtight container and freeze for at least 4 hours, preferably overnight.
+If you don't have a kitchen scale, divide the dough into 12 equal portions.

 - About 20 minutes before you start baking, preheat oven to 375℃ (190℃).
 Put 6 cookie dough in a half baking sheet.

 - Bake for 14 minutes or until the edges are set and the centers are still a bit soft.
 Remember that cookies continue to cook as it cools so don't overbake them.
 Leave on the baking sheet for at least 30 minutes.
-They make look a little raw when they come out – but trust me.
+They make look a little raw when they come out – but the residual heat will finish the cooking.
+This also prevents overbaking your cookies.